python/cpython/Doc/library/__main__.rst

 ``'__main__'`` is the name of the environment where top-level code is run.
-A module's ``__name__`` is set equal to ``'__main__'`` when the module is run from the file system, from standard input or from the module namespace (with the :option:`-m` command line switch), but not when it is imported.
+A module's ``__name__`` is set equal to ``'__main__'`` when the module is run from the file system, from standard input or from the module namespace (with the :option:`-m` command line switch or the :func:`runpy.run_module` function), but not when it is imported.

 A module can discover whether or not it is running in the main environment by checking its own ``__name__``, which allows a common idiom for conditionally